 The spousal benefit

-"Quite a bit of money could be at stake," says David Rae, a Certified Financial Planner professional and vice president of investments for Trilogy Financial Services in the Los Angeles area, "especially if one partner stayed home."
+"Quite a bit of money could be at stake," says David Rae, a CFP professional and vice president of investments for Trilogy Financial Services in the Los Angeles area, "especially if one partner stayed home."

-A divorced person who was married for 10 years can also claim spousal benefits -- but that raises an issue that still needs to be resolved, Rae says.
+A divorced person who was married for 10 years can also claim spousal benefits.

 Attorneys with the Boston-based Gay & Lesbian Advocates & Defenders, or GLAD, say May 2014 was the earliest date that Social Security benefits based on the earnings record of a former spouse of the same sex could be claimed.